 If you have concerns as to the safety and wellbeing of a young person who attends the Academy please complete the form below.
-Any information you provide will be in confidence (we will only inform other safeguarding professionals where we are legally obliged to).
+Any information you provide will be in confidence (safeguarding information is processed confidentially within the academy, but we will also share information with other agencies when appropriate.).

 All schools have safeguarding duties under section 175 of the Education Act 2002 in respect of their pupils, and as part of this should investigate any unexplained absences and gives due regard to this responsibility and the attendance policy is written in accordance with “Children missing education: Statutory guidance for local authorities” (January 2015)